SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 In this chapter, we will show an example of use of JijBench with the parameter search for the traveling salesman problem.

 To get a better solution in optimization, it's often necessary to adjust the parameters.
-In optimization of TSP by Ising optimization, which is discussed here, we need to adjust parameters, called multiplier, that determines the weights of the constraints in order to get a better feasible solution.
+In Ising optimization of TSP, we need to adjust parameters that determines the weights of the constraints in order to get a better feasible solution.
 We use grid search to determine the multiplier, and JijBench simplifies this process.